inferadb/rust/SDK Development.md

     pub consistency_token: ConsistencyToken,
 }

+/// Preview of what a delete-where operation would affect.
+/// Returned by `DeleteWhereBuilder::dry_run()`.
+#[derive(Debug, Clone)]
+pub struct DeletePreview {
+    /// Number of relationships that would be deleted. pub count: u64,
+    /// Sample of relationships that would be deleted (up to 100). pub sample: Vec<Relationship<'static>>,
+    /// Whether the sample is exhaustive (count <= sample.len()).
+    pub is_exhaustive: bool,
+    /// Breakdown by entity type.
+    pub by_entity_type: HashMap<String, u64>,
+    /// Breakdown by relation.
+    pub by_relation: HashMap<String, u64>,
+}

 /// Builder for delete-by-query operations.
 /// See [Bulk Delete by Query](#bulk-delete-by-query) for detailed usage. pub struct DeleteWhereBuilder<'a> {